Aidanng19/Website_from_Scratch/Recipe_Folder/Scalloped_Potatoes.md

 4. Stir in the cheese until it is the correct consistency for the sauce.
 5. Pour the cheese sauce over the potatoes and cover the oven tray with aluminum foil.
 6. Bake at 400F for 30 minutes covered.
 Then bake for another 30 minutes uncovered.

+## Notes
+11/19/2025 First attempt: I crammed my pan so the liquid didn't cover the potatoes, therefore undercooking half of my potatoes.
+Also I added too much milk so there was too much liquid and it didn't boil down properly.
+I didn't mix the sauce properly beforehand, so the milk and cheese weren't evenly mixed.
+I should've mixed everything at once, using the milk as a base, to form a roux.